 No car, we have to take a tuk tuk?
 No forks, we must use chopsticks?
 No traditional bed, we have to sleep on the floor?
 No problem!
-My girls know about different modes of transportation, different foods (my oldest is far from a picky eater), and know things won’t always be as they are at home and that’s okay.
-I know travel is making a positive impact on their personality, outlook on the world and even their behavior.
+My girls know about different modes of transportation, different foods (my oldest is far from a picky eater) and know things won’t always be as they are at home and that’s OK.
+I know travel is making a positive impact on their personalities, outlooks on the world and even their behavior.

 Your children will learn so much

-I am a firm believer that most things learned are taught outside of the classroom and travel is a great teacher.
-Even at 2 years old my oldest has learned that there are many different types of people in the world who all look very different.
+I am a firm believer that most things learned are taught outside of the classroom, and travel is a great teacher.
+Even at the age of 2, my older daughter has learned that there are many different types of people in the world who all look very different.
 She knows and understands there are different languages spoken and different foods served based on where you live.
-She doesn’t have negative preconceived notions about people who are different from her, in fact she has plenty examples of many different types of people who have been kind to her.
+She doesn’t have negative preconceived notions about people who are different from her, and in fact, she has plenty examples of many different types of people who have been kind to her.

 If you haven’t taken a trip with your kids yet, go for it, the memories you create will last a lifetime!

-Monet Hambrick is the writer behind The Traveling Child’s blog, which was created to inspire parents to travel the world with their kids while providing tips to make it easier.
-She has traveled to 5 continents with her girls who are 2 and 1.
+Monet Hambrick is the writer behind The Traveling Child’s blog, which was created to inspire parents to travel the world with their kids and to provide tips to make it easier.
+She has traveled to five continents with her girls, who are 2 and 1.
 You can find her on online at www.thetravelingchild.co or on Instagram @thetravelingchild.